Frequently Asked Questions

 Are all schemes visited?

 Where possible, projects are visited by our assessors during September and October as part of the fist stage assessment process.
-However, for international entries and in some areas of the UK where schemes are remote (or no local assessment team is available), we do conduct a thorough desk assessment of these projects with members of our National Panel in leiu of the assessment visit.
+However, for international entries and in some areas of the UK where schemes are remote (or no local assessment team is available), a thorough desk assessment of these projects by members of our National Panel in will be conducted in leiu of the assessment visit.
 For International Civic Trust Awards entries, the applicant must also submit two citations from locally accredited community or local authority organisations outlining their support of the project.
 Clear drawings and photographs showing the context and before and after images are also essential.

 When do we hear if we’ve been short listed?

 If projects have been considered successful at the first stage assessment, they are considered to be “Regional Finalists” and will be notified in November if they have been put forward to the second tier assessment.
 National Panel then review all regional winners to determine the final list of National (& International) Winners.
 Applicants will then be notified a second time in December 2019 whether they have been successful Nationally/Internationally and subsequently invited to purchase tickets for the 2020 Awards Ceremony.

 When and where is the Award Ceremony?